jensnyder/module-one-final-project-guidelines-dc-web-071618/README.md

 ## Contributors Guide
 To contribute to the NFL Stats Finder:

--Fork it
+- Fork it

--Create your feature branch (git checkout -b my-new-feature) -Commit your changes (git commit -am 'Add some feature') -Push to the branch (git push origin my-new-feature) -Create a new Pull Request
+- Create your feature branch (git checkout -b my-new-feature)

+- Commit your changes (git commit -am 'Add some feature')

+- Push to the branch (git push origin my-new-feature)

+- Create a new Pull Request

 ## Authors
 [Molly Seither](https://github.com/mollyseith)